home-assistant/home-assistant.io/source/_integrations/geniushub.markdown

 **Group** zones are not supported.

-Currently, there is no support for altering Zone schedules, although entities can be switched to/from geniushub modes that utilize schedules.
+Currently, there is no support for altering zone schedules, although entities can be switched to/from geniushub modes that utilize schedules.

 There are limitations due to the differences between the Genius Hub and Home Assisatnt schemas (e.g. HA has no **Footprint** mode) - see below for more details.